 If I couldn’t make up my mind about which scenes should go or stay, I put both in.
-Later, when I’ve finished making notes about what should happen in each scene, I’ll combine scenes or write new ones.
-At least, now, I have a clear, emotional trajectory from the beginning of the book to the end.
+Later, when I’d finished making notes about what should happen in each scene, I combined scenes or wrote new ones.
+Finally, I had a clear, emotional trajectory from the beginning of the book to the end.

-The outline for Draft 3 is still a mess, but it’s a mess that will lead me to Draft 4.
-With each draft I gain a deeper connection to the characters and to the story I want to tell.
+The outline for Draft 3 was still a mess, but it was a mess that led me to Draft 4.
+With each draft I gained a deeper connection to the characters and to the story I wanted to tell.

 I guess the moral of this story is “Don’t despair.”
 With each draft, you have an opportunity to revise and to “re-envision.”
 The end result will validate your desire to write the best book you can write.